1986 Peach Bowl: NC State

 NC State began the 1986 college football season coming off three consecutive losing seasons.
 Those losing seasons also resulted in the firing of head coach Tom Reed, who was replaced by Dick Sheridan.
-Sheridan's first game with the Wolfpack was at home against East Carolina on September 6.
-It was an auspicious beginning, as NC State won, 38–10.
-After a 14–14 tie the next week against Pittsburgh, the Wolfpack won their next two games: at home against Wake Forest, and in Maryland against Maryland.
+Sheridan's first game with the Wolfpack was against East Carolina on September 6.
+NC State won, 38–10.
+After a 14–14 tie the next week against Pittsburgh, the Wolfpack won their next two games, against Wake Forest and Maryland.

 On October 11, NC State traveled to Grant Field in Atlanta, Georgia, home of the Georgia Tech Yellow Jackets.
 There, they suffered a lopsided 59–21 loss, the worst ever suffered by a Sheridan-coached team at the time.
 Following the loss to the Yellow Jackets, said linebacker Pat Teague, "the coaches and players came together.
 The coaches were hurting as bad as we were.
 We pulled them up and they pulled us up.
 That was the turning point."